Left Atrial Appendage Occluder Device (Watchman)

 - Can you take warfarin but need an alternative to long-term blood thinners for one of the reasons below?

-- You have a history of serious bleeding while taking blood thinners
+- You have a history of serious bleeding while taking blood thinners.

 Meet Our Providers